 - current Queensland tenancy laws and upcoming changes

 - tips for self-resolution and resolving disputes

-- RTA’s investigations and compliance function.
+- RTA’s compliance and enforcement function.

 For further details about these online sessions and to register, please visit the RTA events page.
 In-person information sessions are also in the pipeline for Rockhampton, Bundaberg, the Fraser Coast and the Gold Coast from June to October 2022.

 The RTA’s Talking Tenancies podcast releases a new episode every fortnight.
 Our latest episode provides helpful tips when calling the RTA and shares how you can be prepared to help us help you.
 Other recent episodes discuss moveable dwellings used for residential purposes, the different types of tenancy agreements and practical tips for students who are renting.
 Each episode is 10-15 minutes in length, presenting convenient tenancy information on-the-go.

 If anyone in your networks would like to receive the latest news and information about renting in Queensland direct to their inbox once a month, please share and encourage them to subscribe to RTA news.